Chapter 173-424 WAC – Clean Fuels Program

 • Third-party verification requirements to improve the accuracy of information used to generate credits and deficits in the program.

-• Amended requirements for the use of indirect (“book-and-claim”) accounting of low carbon intensity biomethane or electricity, which allows fuel producers to claim renewable electricity delivered to the grid or biomethane injected into a common carrier pipeline under certain conditions.
+• Amended requirements for the use of indirect (“book-and-claim”) accounting of low-carbon intensity biomethane or electricity.
+This accounting method allows fuel producers to use indirectly supplied renewable electricity or biomethane to lower the carbon intensities of fuels they report in the program, subject to certain conditions specified in rule.
 The amendments aim to encourage in-state and regional renewable energy production and maximize local environmental benefits.

-• Amended requirements related to capacity credits for zero emission vehicle infrastructure, including expanding credit generation opportunities to sites shared by multiple fleets.
+• Amended requirements related to capacity credits for zero emission vehicle infrastructure, including expanding credit generation opportunities to electric charging and hydrogen refueling sites shared by multiple heavy-duty vehicle fleets.

-• Updated requirements to harmonize the rule with California and Oregon’s clean fuel programs.
+• Updated requirements to harmonize the rule with policies in California and Oregon’s low-carbon fuels programs.

-• Amendments to improve clarity and readability, correct errors, streamline reporting and registration requirements, and make other improvements to program implementation.
+• Amendments to improve clarity and readability, correct errors, and streamline reporting and registration requirements.

 Additional languages